nicobermani/Extend.NET/src/Extend.NET.Enum/README.md

 Gets the name of the enum value by its underlying integer value.

+#### GetEnumValueAsNullable

+Tries to parse a string to the specified enum type, returning a nullable enum.

+#### GetEnumValueByDescription

+Gets the enum value that has the specified description attribute.

+#### GetEnumValueByDisplayName

+Gets the enum value that matches the specified display name.

 #### GetEnumValueByIndex

 Gets the enum value at the specified index.

+#### GetEnumValueByName

+Gets the enum value by its name.

 #### GetEnumValueCount

-Gets the count of values in the enum.
+Gets the count of distinct values in the enum.

+#### GetEnumValueFromDescription

+Gets the enum value that matches the specified description.

 #### GetEnumValueFromInt